Optimization of Tree Ensembles: Computational experiments

 \subsection{Solution method experiments}

-In this final set of experiments, we evaluate the effectiveness of the two solution methods from Section~\ref{sec:solutionmethods} -- Benders decomposition and split constraint generation -- on solving large instances of problem~\eqref{prob:TEOMIO}.
-We consider the same data sets as before with $T = 500$.
-For each instance, we consider: $\Tcal_{Benders}$, $\Tcal_{SplitGen}$ and $\Tcal_{MIO}$, which are the times to solve problem~\eqref{prob:TEOMIO} to full optimality using the Benders approach, using the split constraint generation approach and by directly solving problem~\eqref{prob:TEOMIO}, respectively.
+In this final set of experiments, we evaluate the effectiveness of the two solution methods from Section~\ref{sec:solutionmethods} -- Benders decomposition and split constraint generation -- on solving large instances of \problemeqref{prob:TEOMIO}.
+We use the same data sets as before with $T = 500$.
+For each instance, we consider $\Tcal_{Benders}$, $\Tcal_{SplitGen}$ and $\Tcal_{Direct}$, which are the times to solve \problemeqref{prob:TEOMIO} to full optimality using the Benders, split constraint generation and direct solution approaches, respectively.

 Table~\ref{table:solutionmethod_results} shows the results from this comparison.
-From this table, we can see that both approaches can lead to dramatic reductions in the solution time relative to solving problem~\eqref{prob:TEOMIO} directly with all split constraints enforced at the start.
+Both approaches can lead to dramatic reductions in the solution time relative to solving \problemeqref{prob:TEOMIO} directly with all split constraints enforced at the start.
 In the most extreme case (\texttt{concrete}), we observe a reduction from about 800 seconds for the standard solution method to about 32 seconds for split constraint generation and about 37 seconds for the Benders approach -- a reduction in solution time of over 95\%.
 In some cases, Benders decomposition is slightly faster than split generation; for example, for \texttt{winequalityred} with $T = 500$, the Benders approach requires just under 11 minutes whereas split generation requires just over 13 minutes.
 In other cases, split generation is faster (for example, \texttt{solubility} with $T = 500$).